bralax/gradescope_autograder/README.md

 * A java source has an expected number of methods
 * A java source has an expected number of methods
 * A java source has no public instance methods
+* A java source does not use ArrayLists
+* A java source does not have package declarations

 If you need another test, reach out and it could be added in the future.